-Services that our plan pays for What you must pay 🍅 HIV screening \$0 We pay for one HIV screening exam every 12 months for people who: Ask for an HIV screening test, or Are at increased risk for HIV infection.
+Services that our plan pays for What you must pay HIV screening \$0 We pay for one HIV screening exam every 12 months for people who: Ask for an HIV screening test, or Are at increased risk for HIV infection.
 For women who are pregnant, we pay for up to three HIV screening tests during a pregnancy.
-Home health agency care \$0 Before you can get home health services, a doctor must tell us you are homebound and need the services, and they must be provided by a home health agency.
-We will pay for the following services, and maybe other services not listed here: • Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week.)
+Home health agency care \$0 Before you can get home health services, a doctor must tell us you need the services, and they must be provided by a home health agency.
+We will pay for the following services, and maybe other services not listed here: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week.)
 Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies Note: Prior authorization may be required.
-Must meet nursing facility level of care.